Zylann/godot_voxel/doc/08_api-overview.md

 **Smooth [Terrain]** - One of many isosurface extraction algorithms that attempts to represent voxel data with smoother surfaces and is a better fit for organic shapes.
 Rather than using a full cube to describe the surface, a cube with one or more planes at potentially any angle is used to provide a far more accurate representation of the source data.
 As an example if you took a Lego block and sanded down the sharp corners to better represent the airplane curves, or sanded down the tops of the bar chart to better represent the bell curve.
 However you can only sand down to flat planes, no curves within the cubes.

-Voxel Tools supports Dual Marching Cubes, Transvoxel (WIP) and is structured to support other algorithms in the future.
-Some are faster, use less memory, provide manifold meshes (cleaner meshes), and/or provide more accurate representations of the voxel data.
+Voxel Tools supports Dual Marching Cubes, Transvoxel, and is structured to support other algorithms in the future.
+Various algorithms are faster, use less memory, provide manifold (cleaner) meshes, allow for sharp edges, and/or provide more accurate representations of the voxel data.

 **LOD - Level of Detail** - As the camera gets further away, detail decreases to improve performance.